syncfusion-content/winui-docs/winui/ComboBox/Grouping.md

 To display grouped data in SfComboBox control, you must set the `ItemsSource` property to a [CollectionViewSource](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.data.collectionviewsource?view=winui-3.0) that has its `IsSourceGrouped` property set to true.
 The CollectionViewSource acts as a proxy over the collection class to enable grouping support.

-Also, you can define the appearance of groups in dropdown list by using the `GroupStyle` property.
+Also, the appearance of groups in drop down list can be defined by using the `GroupStyle` property.
 The default value of `GroupStyle` is `null`.

 In the example below, we define a CollectionViewSource that wraps a collection of Vegetable objects and specifies a property to group on (the vegetable category).
 Then bind the `View` property of CollectionViewSource to the `ItemsSource` property of ComboBox control.